thosgood/this-weeks-finds/markdown/251-300/week281.md

 I got an email [Craig Kaplan](http://www.cgl.uwaterloo.ca/~csk/), whose wonderful work on tilings I mentioned above.
 He writes:

-> Because of the content of your post, I can\'t help but offer a few
+> Because of the content of your post, I can't help but offer a few
 > notes about what you said.
 Feel free to use these any way you want, or
 > file them away for later.
 >
-> I wouldn\'t say that the Timurids set out to tackle fivefold tilings.
+> I wouldn't say that the Timurids set out to tackle fivefold tilings.
-> They looked at a lot of geometry in general - it\'s not clear to me
+> They looked at a lot of geometry in general - it's not clear to me
 > that they devoted any more energy to 5 than any other number.
 But they
 > did produce amazing results!
 >
 > You should be aware that within the Islamic geometric art community,
-> there\'s a fair amount of controversy and resentment surrounding the
+> there's a fair amount of controversy and resentment surrounding the
 > Lu and Steinhardt paper.
 First, the paper contains very strong claims
-> that aren\'t supported by evidence.
+> that aren't supported by evidence.
 Even if the artisans had some
-> understanding of inflation (which is debatable), I don\'t think
+> understanding of inflation (which is debatable), I don't think
-> there\'s any way they would have had a notion of quasiperiodicity.
+> there's any way they would have had a notion of quasiperiodicity.
 > Second, several researchers perceive that L&S muscled their way into
 > unfamiliar territory without really finding out what had been done
 > before - one could argue that most of the work in their paper was well
 > known to the community.
 Finally, the paper made its mark not because
 > of the originality of its contribution, but because *Science* rolled
-> out an enormous publicity machine around the paper\'s release.
+> out an enormous publicity machine around the paper's release.
 This is
-> something that academics can\'t really control for, and which I still
+> something that academics can't really control for, and which I still
 > find a bit baffling.
 >
-> Man, I\'d also love to get my hands on Necipoglu\'s book on The
+> Man, I'd also love to get my hands on Necipoglu's book on The
 > Topkapi Scroll.
-I knew of the book when it was in print, and didn\'t
+I knew of the book when it was in print, and didn't
 > buy it.
 >
-> Cromwell\'s article was in part a response to Lu & Steinhardt\'s.
+> Cromwell's article was in part a response to Lu & Steinhardt's.
 You
 > also might be interested in three upcoming articles of his, to appear
 > in the [Journal of Mathematics and the
-> Arts](http://www.tandf.co.uk/journals/TMAA) (for which I\'m an
+> Arts](http://www.tandf.co.uk/journals/TMAA) (for which I'm an
 > associate editor):
 >
 > -   Islamic geometric designs from the Topkapi Scroll I: Unusual